NRevTech/SPT-Server-Monitor/README.md

 4. Change the "Eastern Standard Time" to your time zone
 5. Save changes
 6. Open PowerShell as Administrator
-7. Set ExecutionPolicy to RemoteSigned using the following command "Set-ExecutionPolicy RemoteSigned"
+7. Set ExecutionPolicy to RemoteSigned using the following command "Set-ExecutionPolicy unrestricted"
 8. Check ExecutionPolicy with this command "Get-ExecutionPolicy".
-If it says "RemoteSigned" you can now run the script.
+If it says "Unrestricted" you can now run the script.
 9. Go to the script, right click on the script and "Run with PowerShell"

 To Get Time Zone: